zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

 Static Libraries are libraries that are linked during the build process and not during runtime.
 Static libraries have the extension of **.a** and are also known as archives.
 They are known as archives because they are a collection of object files.

 <img src = "https://github.com/zakuArbor/blog/blob/master/assets/programming/builds/static-lib-demo.png?raw=true"/>
+<small>Note: The image is incorrect.
+An archiver creates the static library and not the linker.</small>

 For instance, let's say I generated an archive file named **libanimal.a** which is an archive that contains **cat.o** and **goose.o**.
 I can simply link it to a program like so:
 ```shell